Car Talk: Humor

 Humor and wisecracking pervaded the program.
 Tom and Ray are known for their self-deprecating humor, often joking about the supposedly poor quality of their advice and the show in general.
 They also commented at the end of each show: "Well, it's happened again—you've wasted another perfectly good hour listening to Car Talk."

 The phrase "our fair city" was introduced during a puzzler segment on the radio show.
 Ray presented a puzzler involving a well-dressed man who referred to a city as "your fair city."
 Tom found the phrase amusing and began using it humorously to refer to Cambridge, Massachusetts, where the show was based.
 This playful reference quickly became a running joke on the show, with the hosts frequently referring to Cambridge as "our fair city" in subsequent episodes.
-In another episode Ray mentioned Cambridge, Massachusetts, at which point Tom reverently interjected with a tone of civic pride, "Our fair city".
-Ray invariably mocked Cambridge, MA', the United States Postal Service's two-letter abbreviation for 'Massachusetts, by pronouncing the "MA" as a word..
-This also became a running gag.

-Preceding each break in the show, one of the hosts led up to the network identification with a humorous take on a disgusted reaction of some usually famous person to hearing that identification.
-The full line went along the pattern of, for example, "And even though Roger Clemens stabs his radio with a syringe whenever he hears us say it, this is NPR: National Public Radio" (later just "... this is NPR").

-At one point in the show, often after the break, Ray usually stated that: "Support for this show is provided by," followed by an absurd fundraiser.